Form SK479, Saskatchewan Credit

 Adjusted family income

 Complete lines 1 to 6 on Form SK479 using the information from your and your spouse's or common-law partner's returns for the year.
-If your adjusted family income was more than $60,000, your AFB for the year is zero.
+If your adjusted family income was more than $120,000, your AFB for the year is zero.

-If your spouse or common-law partner died at any time
+If your spouse or common-law partner died at any time during the year, do not include their income when you calculate the adjusted family income.

 Eligibility under shared custody